-A back up crew, consisting of two personnel and one instructor, will be available with a charged hose line at operating pressure at all times while attack crews are inside the structure.
+A back up crew, consisting of two personnel and one instructor, will be available with a charged hose line at operating pressure at all times while attack crews are inside any of the burn rooms.

 Fog nozzles that may be shut off or changed to FLUSH while changing the patterns should be avoided.